orcfax/docs/docs/project-catalyst/f12-explorer.md

 ## Milestone 3

-Orcfax has developed new features for the Orcfax Explorer which results in new dynamic displays; the new features enhance the existing dashboard page on the Orcfax Explorer so that it now displays information about Orcfax network activity in real time.
+Orcfax has developed new features for the Orcfax Explorer which results in new dynamic displays; the new features enhance the existing dashboard page so that it now displays information about Orcfax network activity in real time.

 The new feature set for the explorer brings the following changes: